Emergencies in Off-Campus Programs (Domestic or International) Appendix E

 - Prolonged disruption of public utilities and/or other services at the host institution, site, or country.

 In some cases (such as a terrorist attack or natural disaster in the immediate vicinity of the program site), it may be necessary to consider evacuating participants from the program site or host country.
-As a situation unfolds, in order to develop an action plan, the program director and trip provider or host institution representative, together with the University's Office of International Education, appropriate officials from Emergency Management Executive Team, and other appropriate University officials will assess the nature and extent of the situation, and evaluate the risks to safety and security of participants, including:
+As a situation unfolds, in order to develop an action plan, the program director and trip provider or host institution representative, together with the University's Office of International Education for international trips, appropriate officials from the Emergency Management Executive Team, and other appropriate University officials will assess the nature and extent of the situation, and evaluate the risks to safety and security of participants, including:

 - The incident's proximity to the program site, its impact on the availability of housing, food, water, and medical supplies, the protection of law and order, the intensity of military presence in the program area, and (if political) the target of the unrest;

-- Consultations with the U.S. Embassy or Consulate personnel on feasibility of continuing program activities and the ability of participants and faculty/staff to relocate the program to a different site in the host country;
+- Consultations with the U.S. Embassy or Consulate personnel for international trips on feasibility of continuing program activities and the ability of participants and faculty/staff to relocate the program to a different site in the host country;

-- Consultations with the University's global medical and evacuation insurance provider and broker/risk consultant regarding the necessity of evacuation and options for emergency evacuation routes and action plans.
+- Consultations for international trips with the University's global medical and evacuation insurance provider and broker/risk consultant regarding the necessity of evacuation and options for emergency evacuation routes and action plans.